 If you feel your board is defective or has issues, request an RMA by filling out the form at http://beagleboard.org/support/rma.
 You will need the serial number and revision of the board.
-Some boards are as shown in Figure 69 below.
+The serial numbers and revisions keep moving.
+Different boards can have different locations depending on when they were made.
+The following figures show the three locations of the serial and revision number.

-Figure 69.
-Serial Number and Revision Locations
+Figure 76.
+Initial Serial Number and Revision Locations